microsoft/ICUParserLib/README.md

 ## Introduction

+This library uses the [ANTLR](https://www.antlr.org/) framework to segment the formatting of ICU messages.
-ICU [(icu.unicode.org)](https://icu.unicode.org) provides Unicode and Globalization support for software applications.
+ICU [(icu.unicode.org)](https://icu.unicode.org) stands for International Components for Unicode and provides Unicode and globalization support for software applications.

-One of them are the [Language Plural Rules](https://www.unicode.org/cldr/charts/45/supplemental/language_plural_rules.html) that defines how plurals are used.
+One of them is the [Language Plural Rules](https://www.unicode.org/cldr/charts/45/supplemental/language_plural_rules.html) that defines how plurals are used.

-This library is using the [ANTLR](https://www.antlr.org/) Framework to segment the ICU plural formatting.
+Most applications take a singular and a plural form, e.g. ```%1 file(s) found```.
+This works for some European languages, but omits many other languages.
+For example, Japanese languages, like most Asian languages, do not have a concept of plural forms, while languages like Arabic have multiple forms of plural forms.

+This library can be used to segment ICU strings, replace the individual content with the translation, and compose the correct message form for that language.

 ## Language example